-8310 South Valley Highway Suite 107 Englewood, CO 80112

-(855) 822-3708 wealthwatchadvisors.com
+8310 South Valley Highway Suite 107 Englewood, CO 80112 (855) 822-3708 wealthwatchadvisors.com

-This brochure provides information about the qualifications and business practices of Wealth Watch Advisors, LLC.
-If you have any questions about the contents of this brochure, please contact us at (855) 822-3708.
-The information in this brochure has not been approved or verified by the United States Securities and Exchange Commission or by any state securities authority.
+This brochure provides information about the qualifications and business practices of Wealth Watch Advisors, Inc. If you have any questions about this brochure's contents, please contact us at (855) 822-3708.
+This brochure's information has not been approved or verified by the United States Securities and Exchange Commission or by any state securities authority.

-Wealth Watch Advisors, LLC is a SEC registered investment advisor.
+Wealth Watch Advisors, Inc. is an SEC-registered investment advisor.
 Registration of an investment advisor does not imply any level of skill or training.
 The written communications of an Advisor provide you with information for your use in determining whether to hire or retain the Advisor.

-Additional information about Wealth Watch Advisors, LLC is available on the SEC's website www.adviserinfo.sec.gov.
+Additional information about Wealth Watch Advisors, Inc. is available on the SEC's website www.adviserinfo.sec.gov.
 You can search this site by a unique identifying number, known as a CRD number.
 The CRD number for the Advisor is 172002.